DoghouseSoftwareCo/doghouse-documentation/docs/personal-assets/vaultwarden.md

 # Vaultwarden

 Vaultwarden, an open-source modification of the [Bitwarden](https://bitwarden.com) password manager, is an encrypted password manager that can securely store passwords, notes, identities and more.
+Due to its secure nature, you can rest assured that **only you** will be able to see your items, not even Doghouse administrators.

 This page will show you how to use Vaultwarden, including setting up your account, adding your first password and exploring the user interface.